gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example breaking change
 -->

-### Incubating 'cpp-executable' plugin renamed to 'cpp-application'

-The `cpp-executable` plugin was intended to create _applications_ from C++ sources.
-An application may consist of multiple executables and distribution packages.
-Builds that used `cpp-executable` will now need to switch to using `cpp-application` instead.
-The `CppApplication` extension added by this plugin has also been renamed from `executable` to `application`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.